andyguwc/airflow-resources/aws-notes/1-setup/aws_basics.md

     - some services access via amazong resource ID
     - connections may just be HTTP requests

 ## AWS Tooling
-Web Console
+- Web Console

-SDK
+- SDK
-Support application code to interact with the services Making it easier and more robust
+    - Support application code to interact with the services
+    - Making it easier and more robust

-CLI
+- CLI
-Write shell scripts or batch files
+    - Write shell scripts or batch files
-Made for operations engineers more than developers
+    - Made for operations engineers more than developers

+Blueprints
+    - Infrastructure as code

+## AWS Setup
+Create key value pair for User

+EC2 create key value pair
+- Used for SSH into the EC2 instance
+- Make sure change the access rights of the mykey.pem
+$ chmod 400 mykey.pem